 Commissioned in 1975[i] across Ganga in Murshidabad District of West Bengal and just 16 kms upstream of the Bangladesh Border, Farakka Barrage has been mired in controversies from the very beginning.
 Its role is singular: to transfer 40,000 cusecs water from Ganga to its distributary Bhagirathi-Hooghly (hence forth referred as Hooghly).
 And to make Hoogly river navigable from Kolkata port upstream till Farakka barrage.
 It was thought that this water will push the silt that is eating up the Kolkata Port and will protect the Port for navigation and economy.
 In reality, Kolkata Port continues to decay and the barrage has had such severe and unforeseen impacts on the people of India and Bangladesh that the call to review Farakka Barrage entirely is getting louder by the day.

 A lot has been written about Farakka Barrage by Indian (and many times by Bangladeshi) authors, so why are we discussing Farakka again?
 Because Political leaders like Shri.
 Nitin Gadkari have stated that there are plans of building a barrage after every 100 kms in Ganga from Haldia to Allahabad, a 1600 kms stretch.
 So we are looking at possibly 15 more barrages on Ganga.
 But before taking decision about building any other such structure, we need to understand the range of impacts a single barrage has had on the lives of millions of people and how inadequate has been our response in addressing these impacts.
-Farakka holds critical lessons for Indian politicians, policy-makers, international groups and financial institutions dreaming of making a string of barrages across a river which has one of the highest silt loads, densest population and the largest delta in the world.
+Farakka holds critical lessons for Indian politicians, policy-makers, international groups and financial institutions dreaming of making a string of barrages across a river which has one of the highest silt loads, densest population and the largest deltas in the world.

 Ganga as a “Waterway” Government of India is planning to aggressively develop 1620 kilometers of National River Ganga as “National Waterway 1” (NW1).
-There is a profound difference between a highway and Waterway.
+There is a profound difference between a Highway and Waterway.
 A highway is simply a road while NW1 is actually River Ganga, performing several other functions, it is important to recognise how the NW1 would affect these functions and the river itself.
 NW 1 spans from Haldia, near the mouth of Ganga Estuary in West Bengal, to Allahabad in Uttar Pradesh, passing through four states and cities of Haldia, Howrah, Kolkata, Bhagalpur, Buxar, Patna, Ghazipur, Varanasi and Allahabad.

 The Inland Waterways Authority of India (IWAI)[ii] plans to use this waterway for the transport of “coal, fly-ash, food grains, cement, stone chips, oil and over dimensional cargo.”
 Not surprisingly, companies keenly interested in using this waterway include “thermal power plants, cement companies, fertilizer companies, oil companies” etc. In order to make this stretch navigable, IWAI plans initiatives like “river training and conservancy, structural improvement, dredging, and Construction of terminals at Allahabad, Varansai, Gazipur in Uttar Pradesh, Sahibganj in Bihar and Katwa in West Bengal.”

 Although this plan was on paper for some years, the new government has approached the World Bank for support of nearly Rs 4200 Crores (700 million dollar) for its implementation.
-In July 2014, the World Bank agreed to fund initial 50 million dollars including technical support (thus creating work for its own experts).
+In July 2014, the World Bank agreed to fund initial 50 million dollars including technical support (thus creating work for its own experts!).
 World Bank Team has already visited Patna for this project and joint meeting of IWAI and World Bank has taken place at Varanasi[iii].
 No public consultation has been held thus far.

 Although River Navigation has nothing to do with River Rejuvenation, Shri.
 Nitin Gadkari, Union Surface Transport & Shipping Minister with additional portfolio of Rural Development, who played an active role in the Ganga Manthan, announced this navigation plan as a part of ‘Ganga Rejuvenation’.[iv]